amyhuang95/enhanced-CRM-dbms/README.md

    sqlite3 database.db < data.sql
    ```

-To run queries on the database, use the following command:
+To run queries on the database, use the following command.
+Change the number in the query file name to run different queries:

 ```bash
    sqlite3 database.db < query1.sql